Haivision/srt/docs/statistics.md

 This statistic doesn't count

-- discarded as duplicate by the group reader packets, see pktRcvDiscardTotal statistic,
+- discarded as duplicate by the group reader packets, see [pktRcvDiscardTotal](#group-pktRcvDiscardTotal) statistic,
-- dropped by the socket group packets, see pktRcvDropTotal.
+- dropped by the socket group packets, see [pktRcvDropTotal](#group-pktRcvDropTotal) statistic.

 ### pktRcvDropTotal <a name="group-pktRcvDropTotal"></a>

 The number of *dropped* and, as a result, *not delivered* to the upstream application by the socket group DATA packets.
 Available for receiver.

-A packet is considered dropped by the socket group if

-- it has arrived too late and, as a result, has been dropped by the TLPKTDROP mechanism over all the member links,
-- it has arrived in time, but has been decrypted with errors and, as a result, dropped by the TLPKTDROP mechanism over all the member links.
+A packet is considered dropped by the socket group if it has been dropped by the TLPKTDROP mechanism over all the links from the group.
+See the corresponding socket [pktRcvDropTotal](#pktRcvDropTotal) statistic.

-For example, if a packet with a particular sequence number has arrived too late over one of the member links (as a result, has been dropped at the socket level), but has arrived in time over another link, it is *not* considered dropped by the socket group and can be delivered to the upstream application.
-Only if this packet has not been received in time over all the member links (as a result, has been dropped over all the member links), it is considered dropped by the socket group and can not be delivered to the upstream application.
-The same is true for packets arrived in time, but decrypted with errors.
+For example, if a packet with a particular sequence number has been dropped over one or several links, but has not been dropped over at least one link, it is *not* considered dropped by the socket group and can be delivered to the upstream application.
+Only if a packet has been dropped over all the links from the group, it is considered dropped by the socket group and can not be delivered to the upstream application.

 In fact, only sockets can drop the packets and the group is simply responsible for delivering received over multiple sockets packets to the application.